igwed93/alx-low_level_programming/0x0A-argc_argv/README.md

-1-args.c is a program that prints the number of arguments passed to it 2-args.c is a program that prints all the arguments passed to it 3-mul.c is a program that multiplies two numbers
+1-args.c is a program that prints the number of arguments passed to it 2-args.c is a program that prints all the arguments passed to it 3-mul.c is a program that multiplies two numbers 4-add.c is a program that adds positive numbers